 You’ve headed up north to Iceland and although you’re excited about the country itself – and you should be – you are most looking forward to seeing the Aurora Borealis, otherwise known as the Northern Lights.
 There’s a little apprehension about the weather for your trip, but you hold out hope that somehow the skies will clear and the lights will shine, or shimmer, or well – you’re not sure exactly what they do because it turns out the weather’s not getting any better and you’re not seeing the lights, on this visit at least.
 It might seem all is lost, until you remember – you’re in Iceland.
 There are a lot of other fascinating things to do…

 So, you went out last night in Reykjavik.
 Where was it?
-Kaffibarinn or Vegamot – of course it was Kaffibarinn, the London underground sign sucked you in?
+Kaffibarinn or Vegamot – of course it was Kaffibarinn, the London subway sign sucked you in?
 Yes, us too.
 Famously dubbed ‘the nightlife capital of the north’ by people in the know; spend a night in Reykjavik and no doubt you’ll spend it partying the, well, the night, away.
-But, that doesn’t mean you can slack off during the day – in fact spending 24 hours in Iceland is one of our favourite ways to spend a day on earth.
+But, that doesn’t mean you can slack off during the day – in fact spending 24 hours in Iceland is one of our favorite ways to spend a day on earth.

 When you wake up there is no better place to go than the Blue Lagoon, it is the ideal spot to rest your weary limbs and pamper yourself.
 No matter how cold it is outdoors, the water averages a lovely 37 degrees celsius in the natural geothermal spring.
 Those looking for a little luxury, and peace and quiet; the Exclusive lounge will leave you feeling truly pampered with therapeutic treatments including rejuvenating massages and steam baths.